 ABC Plumbing is interested in establishing a RAP in order to recruit and train new plumbers.
-The Board advises ABC Plumbing to contacting the OA for help in becoming a RAP and provides ABC Plumbing with information on applying for Chapter 133 funds.
-The Board evaluates the need for any additional funding, including WIOA, to support employer or job seeker training needs in its workforce area.
+The Board advises ABC Plumbing to contact ApprenticeshipTexas for help in becoming a RAP sponsor and provides ABC Plumbing with information on applying for Chapter 133 funds.
+The Board evaluates the need for any additional funding, including WIOA, to support employer or individual training needs in its workforce area.

-Job Seeker Example
+Individual Example

 Riley is interested in receiving training as a plumber.
 The Board has an established relationship with several RAPs in its workforce area.
-A Texas Workforce Center staff member contacts AAA Plumbingconfirming that a new training class begins in a few weeks.
-The Board , which has a successful relationship with this registered apprenticeship training program—having previously referred a number of job seekers to the program and provided it with WIA funds—refers Riley to AAA Plumbing’s RAP and provides the assistance needed to enroll.
+A Workforce Solutions Office staff member contacts AAA Plumbing—a RAP with which it has a successful relationship, having previously referred a number of participants to the program and provided it with WIOA funds—confirming that a new training class begins in a few weeks.
+The Board refers Riley to AAA Plumbing’s RAP and provides the assistance needed to enroll.

-Employer and Job Seeker Information
+Employer and Individual Information

+Employers interested in participating in a RAP may find information on TWC’s website at Apprenticeship Program for Employers or request information via email at apprenticeshiptexas@twc.texas.gov.

-information on TWC’s website at fapprenticeshiptexas@twc.texas.gov.Employers and job seekers interested in participating in a RAP may find information on TWC’s website at
+Individuals interested in participating in a RAP may find contact information for their local Board on TWC’s website at Directory of Workforce Solutions Offices & Services.
+Individuals may also email apprenticeship@twc.texas.gov for DOL or local Board assistance, as appropriate.

-Employers or job seekers seeking to participate in a RAP also may be directed to the following websites:
+Employers or individuals seeking to participate in a RAP also may be directed to the following websites:

-The DOL-OA contact information for OA state directors.
-The information is provided to assist employers interested in developing RAPs and to help job seekers locate existing RAPs.
+The DOL-OA website ApprenticeshipUSA displays contact information for OA state directors.
+The information is provided to assist employers interested in developing RAPs and to help Texans locate existing RAPs.

-The DOL-OA provides information about registered apprenticeship training programs nationwide.
-Employers and job seekers may find contact information for more than 400 RAPs in Texas by selecting Texas and then the appropriate county.
+The DOL-OA Apprenticeship Jobs Finder provides information about registered apprenticeship jobs and training programs nationwide.
+Employers and individuals may find contact information for many of the more than 750 RAPs in Texas.

-More information is available to both employers and job seekers at the following website:
+More information is available to both employers and individuals at the DOL-OA Partner Finder, which allows interested parties to search for industry partners, including sponsors, educators, Boards, employers, intermediaries, and apprenticeship offices.

 Please distribute this information to appropriate staff.
-Send inquiries regarding this TA Bulletin to
+Send inquiries regarding this TA Bulletin to wfpolicy.clarifications@twc.texas.gov.